Thursday, August 16, 2012

 In a bowl, whisk together the milk, grated Parmesan cheese, and eggs, then pour the mixture over the tomatoes.
 Place the pan on a large sheet pan and bake in the oven for 40 – 50 minutes until set.
 (The pie in the springform pan will take longer to cook than the one in the tart pan.)
 Test for doneness by jiggling the pan.
 It will be done when the filling no longer wiggles.
 When done, remove from the oven and let stand 10 minutes before serving.
 Top with small basil leaves.
 Can be served warm or at room temperature.

-This is being linked to Foodie Friday at Rattlebridge Farms, Miz Helen’s Country Kitchen Full Plate Thursday, Foodie Friday at Simple Recipes, Foodtastic Friday at Not Your Ordinary Recipes, Seasonal Sunday at The Tablescaper, Healthy Mommy, Healthy Baby, Southern Sundays at Slice of Southern, and On the Menu Monday at Stone Gable, and Food on Friday at Carole's Chatter.
+This is being linked to Foodie Friday at Rattlebridge Farms, Miz Helen’s Country Kitchen Full Plate Thursday, Foodie Friday at Simple Recipes, Foodtastic Friday at Not Your Ordinary Recipes, Seasonal Sunday at The Tablescaper, Healthy Mommy, Healthy Baby, Southern Sundays at Slice of Southern, On the Menu Monday at Stone Gable, and Food on Friday at Carole's Chatter.